Eduard Steinberg: Personal life

 Steinberg was born in Moscow, the son of poet, translator and artist Arkady Steinberg.
 He had residences in Tarusa (Kaluga region) and Paris.
-His wife, Galina Iosifovna Manevich, is a Russian art critic, author and essayist.
+His wife, Galina Iosifovna Manevich (born 1939), is a Russian art critic, author and essayist.

 Career

 Steinberg began his career drawing live models and landscapes and later switched to "metaphysical still lifes".

 In the 1960–1980s Steinberg participated in the dissident movement in the USSR, which supported freedom of expression in arts and basic human rights.

 Steinberg became Honorary Members of the Russian Academy of Arts.
 Taking from the hands of Zurab Tsereteli a medal on a red ribbon, Steinberg said:

 He also was Chevalier of the Order of Friendship (2008).

 Steinberg died at his home in Paris from pneumonia on 28 March 2012.